-Naturalness- the clothes always look like the “right” fit for them.
+Naturalness- Instead of squeezing their body into something that looks 2 sizes too small, the clothes always look like the right fit for them.

-Effortlessness- nothing too overpowering or trying too hard.
-No showing off or dressing for others’ approval.
+Effortlessness- A classy woman dresses in clothes that don’t come across as overpowering or trying too hard.
+No dressing to show off or dressing for other’s approval either.
 They dress for themselves.

-Timelessness- they don’t look like they’re chasing the latest trends.
-Classic style comes from quality, basic pieces, & perfect fit.
+Timelessness- They don’t look like they’re chasing the latest trends.
+Classic style comes from quality, basic pieces, and a perfect fit.

-So how to achieve this?
+So, how do you achieve these 3 pillars of class?
 First, be confident and unique in your own personal style.
 If you know your own style, your outfits will flow together easily.
 With that comes confidence.
 And confidence breeds class and elegance.

-Now let’s talk about where your style comes from.
-Or where it can come from.
-Having references can be a strong foundation on which you can build an outfit.
-And it makes getting dressed every day so much fun.
+Now let’s talk about where your classy style can come from.
+Having references from “way back when” can be a strong foundation on which you can build an outfit.
+And it makes getting dressed every day so much fun!

-The key is to identify fashions that you really love (i.e. Old Hollywood glamour, the women from Little House on the Prairie etc.).
-Then incorporate stereotypical pieces (i.e. a peasant blouse, satin slip dress) into your own style.
+The key is to identify fashions that you really love (i.e. Old Hollywood glamour, the women from Little House on the Prairie, etc.).
+Then incorporate stereotypical pieces (i.e. satin slip dress, a peasant blouse) into your own style.

-The TV/Breakfast at Tiffany's reference is just one example.
+The movie references are just one example.
 Here are a few other places to go looking for your own unique references:

-Both Yves Saint Laurent and Karl Lagerfeld were influenced by their mothers' way of dressing.
-In fact, one of the reasons why Karl wore his signature black fingerless gloves is thanks to his mother.
-It wasn’t a positive example, but still…
+Both Yves Saint Laurent and Karl Lagerfeld were influenced by their mother’s way of dressing.
+In fact, one of the reasons why Karl wore his signature black fingerless gloves is because of his mother.
+It wasn’t exactly a positive reason, but still…

 2. Favorite Designers

-Ok, so maybe we all can’t afford runway clothes!
-Do we max out our credit cards and blow our budgets anyway?
+Ok, so maybe we all can’t afford runway clothes.
+But do we max out our credit cards and blow our budgets anyway?
 Most definitely not!
 We recreate the basic concepts from the runway into our own wardrobes.

 For example, wear a cropped tweed jacket with a simple t-shirt, jeans, and ballet flats.
 Every Chanel lover can pull off that look and look effortlessly chic while doing so.
-And I can guarantee you can get that look for hundreds, not thousands.
+And I can guarantee you can get that look for hundreds of dollars, not thousands.

-When real-life gets too dull…we go to the movies.
+When real life gets too dull…we go to the movies.
 There are so many iconic fashion moments to choose from.
-This book, “Fashion on Film”, would fun to flip through for ideas.
+This book, “Fashion on Film”, would be fun to flip through for ideas.
 Especially if you are a movie buff and love fashion history.

-Here, Jane Birkin, the 60s songstress, transforms a simple trench coat with an upturned high collar.
+Here, Jane Birkin, the 60s icon, transforms a simple trench coat with an upturned high collar.